MehdiSameny/MehdiSameny/README.md

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...

+[Contribution
+guidelines for this project](docs/CONTRIBUTING.md)

+## Contact me
+Find me over on the [GitHub Blog](https://github.blog/) or on the [GitHub Community Discussions](https://github.com/orgs/community/discussions)

+This README has been optimized for accessibility based on GitHub's blogpost "[Tips for Making your GitHub Profile Page Accessible](https://github.blog/2023-10-26-5-tips-for-making-your-github-profile-page-accessible)"

 ## Who i am ?

 ```py